 So why does your cat not want to use her new hidden litter tray?

-- the type of litter has been changed
+- Litter type or brand has been changed

-- the location of the litter box has been changed
+- Location of the litter box has been changed

-- or the type of litter box has changed – covered, uncovered, or hidden.
+- The type of litter box has changed – covered, uncovered, or hidden.

 Cats are fastidious and will not use a litter box that’s soiled and wet.

 You must change your cat’s litter regularly to keep it clean.